xiv3r/IPTV/README.md

 # Enjoy more than 10,000 free tv channels on your TV

+### Steps
 - connect your android tv to your wifi
-- install this app [] and open
+- Download and install this app [IPTV smarters.apk](https://github.com/xiv3r/IPTV/releases/download/IPTV/IPTV-Smarters-Pro-v3.1.5.1.apk)
-- copy this link and paste on the app
+- open the app and copy this link `https://github.com/xiv3r/IPTV/releases/download/IPTV/iptvplaylist.m3u` and paste in the IPTV url .m3u

 - and enjoy!!!